-A. PURPOSE:
+A. PURPOSE

-- 1. This Article establishes the performance management process that provides employees with opportunities for feedback to keep them advised of performance expectations, their current performance and, when necessary, assistance in improving that performance, as more fully described within this Article. - 2.
-The performance management system is now called the "Transportation Officer Performance System" (TOPS). - 3.
-Effective with this Agreement, the annual proficiency review (commonly referred to as recertification), will no longer be a part of the pay-for-performance program (formerly known as PASS) and will not affect annual performance ratings and any associated payouts.
-The annual proficiency review is not negotiable and will continue to exist independently in compliance with the Aviation and Transportation Security Act. - 4.
-The performance management system will emphasize: - a) Continuous communication; - b) Officer development; - c) Administrative simplicity; - d) The evolution of the manager's role to coach; - e) Officer input; - f) Overall Officer contributions and performance; and - g) Encouragement of individual and group achievement of Agency's mission. - 5.
+- 1. This Article establishes the performance management process that provides employees with opportunities for feedback to keep them advised of performance expectations, their current performance and, when necessary, assistance in improving that performance, as more fully described within this Article.
+(TSA 5/25/12) (AFGE agreed 7/17/12). - 2.
+The performance management system is now called the "Transportation Officer Performance System" (TOPS).
+(Package 7/20/12) - Effective with this Agreement, the annual proficiency review (commonly referred to as recertification), will no longer be a part of the pay-for-performance program (formerly known as PASS) and will not affect annual performance ratings and any associated payouts.
+The annual proficiency review is not negotiable and will continue to exist independently in compliance with the Aviation and Transportation Security Act.
+(TSA 7/17/12; AFGE agreed 7/17/12) - 4.
+The performance management system will emphasize: (AFGE 4/27/12; TSA agreed 7/18) - a) Continuous communication; (Parties agreed 7/18) - b) Officer development; (Parties agreed 7/18) - c) Administrative simplicity; (Parties agreed 7/18) - d) The evolution of the manager's role to coach; (AFGE 4/27/12; TSA agreed 7/18) - e) Officer input; (Parties agreed 7/18) - f) Overall Officer contributions and performance; and (Parties agreed) - g) Encouragement of individual and group achievement of the Agency's mission.
+(AFGE 7/17/12; Parties agreed 7/18) - 5.
 Because the performance management process as set forth in this Article is intended to be innovative and evolutionary in nature, and because its effectiveness is critical to TSA achieving its mission, the Parties will continue to examine opportunities for improving the performance management process at TSA.
+(Parties agreed 7/18)

-B. GENERAL PRINCIPLES:
+B. GENERAL PRINCIPLES

 1. At the beginning of each performance year, Management will establish and communicate performance standards and expectations for employees.
-Performance standards should be specific, measurable, achievable, realistic, and time-bound (SMART).
+Performance standards should be specific, measurable, achievable, realistic and time-bound (SMART).
+(TSA 7/17/12; AFGE agreed 7/18)

-- 2. Management will provide employees with established benchmarks toward which the employee can aim his or her performance. - 3.
-Performance measures in terms of quality, quantity, or timeliness, must provide a reasonable basis of assessing performance competencies and goals. - 4.
-All changes in working procedures will be published in writing and made available to employees before the new procedures are used to evaluate performance. - 5.
-When evaluating performance, the Agency shall rely on observations and/or documented behaviors. - 6.
-When evaluating performance, the Agency shall not hold Officers accountable for factors which may affect their performance ratings that are beyond the control of the Officer. - 7.
-An officer is responsible for promptly notifying rating officials about factors that interfere with his or her ability to perform his or her duties at the level of performance required by his or her performance elements. - 8.
-Employee competencies and goals will be relevant and have a nexus to the employee's position and duties. - 9.
-Approved leave will not negatively impact an employee's performance rating. - 10.
+- 2. Management will provide employees with established benchmarks toward which the employee can aim his or her performance.
+(TSA 7/17/12; AFGE agreed 7/18/12) - 3.
+Performance measures in terms of quality, quantity, or timeliness, must provide a reasonable basis of assessing performance competencies and goals.
+(TSA 7/18/12; AFGE agreed 7/18/12) - 4.
+All changes in working procedures will be published in writing and made available to employees before the new procedures are used to evaluate performance.
+(TSA 7/17/12; AFGE agreed 7/18/12) - 5.
+When evaluating performance, the Agency shall rely on observations and/or documented behaviors.
+(TSA 7/17/12; AFGE agreed 7/18/12) - 6.
+When evaluating performance, the Agency shall not hold Officers accountable for factors which may affect their performance ratings that are beyond the control of the Officer.
+(Parties agreed 7/18/12) - 7.
+Officers are responsible for promptly notifying rating officials about factors that interfere with his or her ability to perform his or her duties at the level of performance required by his or her performance elements.
+(Parties agreed 7/18/12) - 8.
+Employee competencies and goals will be relevant and have a nexus to the employee's position and duties.
+(Parties agreed 7/18/12) - 9.
+Approved leave will not negatively impact an employee's performance rating.
+(Parties agreed 7/18/12) - 10.
 The Parties recognize that employee performance records must be safeguarded and handled appropriately in accordance with TSA Management Directive 3700.4, Handling Sensitive Personally Identifiable Information.
+(TSA 7/19/12; AFGE agreed 7/19/12)

-C. RATING OFFICIALS:
+C. RATING OFFICIALS